 Last but certainly not least, we come to value.
 When you’re buying a new mattress, cost is often one of the biggest factors.
 But to decide whether you’re getting the most for your money, consider comfort guarantees, delivery policies, warranty terms, and customer service.

 How much does the mattress cost?

-The bottom line: The Loom & Leaf mattress costs a little more than Leesa.
-But for a small increase in price, you get a premium mattress made with quality materials, hand-delivered and set up in your home.
+The bottom line: The Loom & Leaf mattress costs more than Leesa.
+That's because it's a premium mattress made with quality materials, hand-delivered and set up in your home.
 Don’t get us wrong: Boxed beds are a great choice for some shoppers—they’re convenient and affordable.
 But at Saatva, we believe you can’t fit true luxury into a cardboard box.

 How is the mattress delivered?

 Leesa: Free shipping via UPS or white-glove delivery for $100

 The bottom line: Saatva does all the heavy lifting for you—from delivery of the Loom & Leaf mattress to set up to taking away your old mattress.
 Leesa has two shipping options: You can either have the mattress shipped free and dropped off on your doorstep via UPS (a queen Leesa in the box weighs 76 pounds), or you can pay $100 for white glove delivery.
 To have your old mattress removed, you’d need to pay an additional $50 on top of the white glove delivery fee.